On The Menu Week Of June 30th

 I vividly remember the first time I ate a caprese sandwich on a crusty Italian roll.
 I was 34 years old!
 And I was in Middleburg Va.
 I can’t remember the Italian deli but I will never forget my first bite of this synergistic food trio!

-I hope you can hear the excitement in my voice about tonight’s Caprese Chicken from Danielle and Cameron at Our Salty Kitchen.
+I hope you can hear my excitement about tonight’s Caprese Chicken from Danielle and Cameron at Our Salty Kitchen.
 Thank you for this amazing and healthy recipe!

-I’ll make the polenta cakes as per the recipe but then I think I’ll try to air fry them.
+I’ll make the polenta cakes according to the recipe, but then I think I’ll try to air fry them.
 I love my air fryer!

-If you have never eaten artichokes I hope you will try them.
-I think they are one of the most delicious things you can eat!
+If you have never eaten artichokes, I hope you will try them.
+They are one of the most delicious things you can eat!

-Rosemary’s post does a wonderful job explaining how to handle, wash, clean, and cook artichokes and this dish is very easy and straightforward.
+Rosemary’s post does a wonderful job explaining how to handle, wash, clean, and cook artichokes.
+This dish is very easy and straightforward.
 I think it looks so impressive!

 Do you make icebox cakes?
 They are no-bake and perfect for summer!
 I love my friend Ann’s blog, On Sutton Place.
 She makes the yummiest recipes and more!

-When I was first married my mother-in-law introduced the Pratt’s delicious version of the icebox cake.
+When I was first married, my mother-in-law introduced Pratt’s delicious version of the icebox cake.
 I had never even heard of an icebox cake before.
 Wow, I was missing out.
-I’ve been making icebox cakes for a long, long time and we all love them.
+I’ve been making icebox cakes for a long, long time, and we all love them.

 ICEBOX CAKE ON THE MENU